StevenBlack/vocab/README.md

 ### gregarious
 Friendly.
-Occasionally used to imply insincerity, gregarious should be reserved for those that are truly outgoing and friendly.
-Rhymes with precarious.
+Occasionally used to imply insincerity.

 ### griffin
 A mythical beast with the body of a lion and the head and wings of an eagle.
-Not the sort of animal you'd want to see flying over your Miata if the top were down.

 ### grimalkin
-It sounds like some form of medieval clothing, perhaps a vest for holding arrows, but it means an old female cat.
-A nice way to affectionately refer to one's pet.
+An old female cat.

 ### grommet